How to Plant and Grow Juniper

 Grey Owl

-J. virginiana ‘Grey Owl’ grows in Zones 4-9 and reaches three feet tall and six feet wide when mature, with a lovely vase shape.
+J. virginiana ‘Grey Owl’ grows in Zones 4 to 9 and reaches three feet tall and six feet wide when mature, with a lovely vase shape.

 A close up square image of Juniperus 'Grey Owl' growing in a rock garden by the side of a path.